you-zhou/notes/dev.md

 import sys
 sys.path
 ```
+`sys` module is NOT implemented in Python, but CPython.
+Check `sys.implementation`.

 Note:
 Typically you don’t manually set `sys.path` or `PYTHONPATH`, normally you install libraries, and the installer puts them in the correct location.